polypressure/reservations/README.md

 ## Other Notes

-The code for this app might be overkill for a screening/coding exercise, but I'm just using a base app template that I've used on multiple projects now.
+The code for this app might be overkill for a screening/coding exercise, but I've simply built it on top of sa base app template that I've used on multiple projects for some time.
 Here are some notes on this base app and the corresponding approach:

 * I keep business logic out of controllers and models, moving it to plain-old Ruby objects with the help of https://github.com/polypressure/outbacker.
 This is a microlibrary that I've been using privately for a while now, and which I just recently published as a gem.
 There's a single business-logic/domain object in this app: [app/domain/reservation_book.rb](https://github.com/polypressure/reservations/blob/master/app/domain/reservation_book.rb).
-* I push validation (as well as input parsing/normalization logic) into form objects, again to keep models and their tests lean and focused on persistence.
+* I move validation (as well as input parsing/normalization logic) into form objects, again to keep models and their tests lean and focused on persistence.
+I use the form object library in https://github.com/polypressure/formant, which is another microlibrary that I've been using privately, and which I also just now published as a gem.
 There's a single form object in this app: [app/forms/reservation_form.rb](https://github.com/polypressure/reservations/blob/master/app/forms/reservation_form.rb).
-* I use [Zurb Foundation](http://foundation.zurb.com/) for the HTML/CSS framework, which I find gets things looking respectable and not so Bootstrappy—yet with less effort than Bootstrap.
+* I use [Zurb Foundation](http://foundation.zurb.com/) for the HTML/CSS framework, which gets things looking respectable quickly but not so Bootstrappy, with the bonus that I personally find it requires less effort than Bootstrap.
-* I use [Slim](http://slim-lang.com/) for templating rather than ERB or HAML.
+* I use [Slim](http://slim-lang.com/) for templating rather than ERB or HAML—this is really just personal preference.
 * For testing:
   * I use [Minitest](http://docs.seattlerb.org/minitest/) rather than RSpec, which I find encourages simple, flat tests with less magic.
-  * I'm back to using plain old fixtures whenever I can—certainly for this simple app they're adequate.
+  * I'm back to using plain old fixtures whenever I can.
+They're faster and simpler than factories, and certainly for this simple app they're adequate.
   * I use Mocha, mostly for stubbing to support isolated tests, and I try to avoid any mocking so that tests are less brittle.
 Too often, mocking is done in such away that tests have cascading errors due to brittle mock objects, with a bunch of noise obscuring what exactly needs to be fixed.
 However, while I tend to avoid mocks, I don't strictly follow a classicist testing style—my style is probably somewhere in between the classicist and mockist styles of testing.
   * I use Page Objects for feature/acceptance tests, with the [SitePrism gem](https://github.com/natritmeyer/site_prism).
-  * In general, I don't worry about duplication in tests, see ￼￼"Working Effectively with Unit Tests" by Jay Fields.
+  * In general, I don't worry about duplication in tests—see ￼￼"Working Effectively with Unit Tests" by Jay Fields.

 See [app/models/table.rb](https://github.com/polypressure/reservations/blob/master/app/models/table.rb) for a few more notes on the database schema.